Helmholz: Multiple vulnerabilities in REX 100

 Summary

-Multiple vulnerabilities in Helmholz REX 100 devices (firmware ≤2.3.2) including command injection (CWE-78), SQL injection (CWE-89), buffer overflow (CWE-787), and cross-site scripting (CWE-79) that allow an authenticated attacker to gain full control of the device.
-These vulnerabilities enable arbitrary code execution on the PLC, potentially compromising process automation, altering setpoints, or disrupting operations.
+Multiple vulnerabilities exist in Helmholz REX 100 devices with firmware versions 2.3.2 and earlier, including command injection (CWE-78), SQL injection (CWE-89), buffer overflow (CWE-787), cross-site scripting (CWE-79), and resource exhaustion (CWE-400).
+These vulnerabilities allow an authenticated attacker to gain full control over the device.
+Firmware version 2.3.3 or later contains fixes for these issues.

 What this means